The Best Handyman Insurance Companies

 Available Policy Types & Limits

 At a minimum, handymen should make sure they have an excellent general liability insurance policy in place with a sufficient amount of coverage to adequately protect their business.
-Outside of general liability coverage, the most common types of coverage to add are commercial auto insurance, tools and equipment coverage, commercial property insurance, and workers’ compensation insurance (if you employ others).
-Choosing an insurance company that is able to provide all the coverage options you need (either in a single policy or through multiple policies), will ultimately save you money over having to purchase policies from different insurers.
+Outside of general liability coverage, the most common types of coverage to add are commercial auto insurance, tools and equipment coverage, commercial property insurance, and workers’ compensation insurance (which may be required by state law or client contracts even for solo operators).
+Choosing an insurance company that is able to provide all the coverage options you need (either in a single policy or through multiple policies) can often save you money, though it is still worth comparing separate quotes as policies from different insurers may occasionally be more cost-effective.

 Cost

 Cost is likely one of the main factors you’ll be on the lookout for as you review different coverage options.
-Pay attention to premiums, or monthly costs, as well as deductibles, which are set amounts you agree to pay before any funds are released to cover a claim.
-Bundling policies, choosing package policies, and taking advantage of multi-line discounts are some ways to save money on handyman insurance.
+Pay attention to premiums, which are the total cost of your policy, as well as deductibles, which are set amounts you agree to pay toward a covered claim.
+Paying your premium annually to avoid installment fees, choosing a higher deductible, and taking advantage of bundling, package policies, or multi-line discounts are all effective ways to save money on handyman insurance.

 Company Reputation

-Сompany reputation is another crucial factor to consider when comparing providers.
-Sources that can provide useful data on customer complaints and overall reputation include the Better Business Bureau (BBB), the National Association of Insurance Commissioners (NAIC), and JD Power.
-The BBB provides information on business practices, while the NAIC can give you insight into a provider’s reported complaints as compared to competing companies in the marketplace.
+Company reputation is another crucial factor to consider when comparing providers.
+Sources that can provide useful data on reputation and service quality include the Better Business Bureau (BBB), the National Association of Insurance Commissioners (NAIC), and JD Power.
+The BBB provides insight into business ratings and complaint history, while the NAIC offers a Complaint Index that compares a provider’s reported grievances against its market share.
+JD Power complements these sources by ranking insurers through annual customer satisfaction studies based on direct consumer feedback regarding trust, price, and claims handling.

 Financial Strength

 Financial strength ratings are the final factor to look at when evaluating insurance companies.
 They indicate, among other things, how likely a given company is to be able to cover its financial obligations in the event of a claim.
 AM Best, Standard & Poor’s, Moody’s, and Fitch are the top credit rating agencies that evaluate insurance companies’ financial resources.
-Look for scores of A and higher, which indicate excellent financial performance.
+Look for scores in the A range or higher, which generally indicate a strong to excellent ability to meet financial obligations.

 The Best Insurance Companies for Handyman Businesses

 Based on the factors discussed above, we identified the best handyman insurance providers.
-Each of the companies reviewed below rated highly across the metrics considered, including policy offerings, cost, reputation, and financial strength.
+Each of the providers reviewed below rated highly across the metrics considered, including policy offerings, cost, reputation, and financial strength (either of the company itself or its third-party underwriters).

-Established in 2015, Next Insurance caters to small businesses in industries ranging from entertainment to legal services.
-When it comes to handyman insurance specifically, Next’s policy offerings take into consideration the unique risks that handymen face.
+Established in 2016, ERGO NEXT caters to small businesses in industries ranging from entertainment to legal services.
+When it comes to handyman insurance specifically, ERGO Next’s policy offerings take into consideration the unique risks that handymen face.

 Pros